 Alicia Patten-Madera: Yes.
 Thank you so much, James, for such a great presentation about what schools and families are doing and can do, as it relates to understanding the impact of diversity on students at independent schools.
 We received a comment.
 It said, "Not a question, but this is excellent.
 So thank you," from Joanne.
 So we definitely appreciate that question.
 A question that we received was, "Can you speak to the importance of the partnership between school and home with this commitment to DEI?"

 Dr. James Greenwood: Sure.
 No, absolutely.
 I think the commitment and that partnership between the family and the home and school is really critical.
 And that I'd say true again across the different independent school options, whether that be a day school or a boarding school.
-I'd say perhaps more so than a day school in some ways, because families are more present in the school.
+I'd say perhaps more so at a day school in some ways, because families are more present in the school.
 But even in boarding, I'd say it's really important to think about what are the ways that you as a family, again, can enhance and forward and champion the school's commitment to diversity.
 I think one of the challenges we can sometimes see is that when other families don't necessarily recognize or appreciate it, or this is not a reason that they are selecting the school, that sometimes they don't necessarily understand the value of diversity, that if you, as a family do see that, that you can be visible and vocal in your support for the school's diversity initiatives.
 Talk about your child's experience in positive ways, if they've had a positive experience.

 And so I think that schools can't respond to things that they don't know about.
 So I think making sure that there is that partnership and that relationship of trust so that we can be able to work together and enhance those and just have that open communication.
 I think that really enhances the diversity of work.
 So again, being vocal and visible in your support for diversity work at the school, I think that's one of the most important things that schools can do and families can do, and then being in open communication with schools.